adikno/Space-Invaders/README.md

 	   Inside this method a white ball is created from the paddle's position with an angle of 0 degrees.
 New Classes:
 	1. BlockFormation - In charge of coordinate the aliens group's movement.
-	2. Level - A class that implements 'levelInformation' interface from the last assignment – In charge of creates all the blocks (the aliens) and other information of the level.
+	2. Level - A class that implements 'levelInformation' interface from the last assignment â€“ In charge of creates all the blocks (the aliens) and other information of the level.

 Other classes (from ass7):